 Although allowing a teenager to drive independently is an important step toward adulthood, it also can be a frightening time for parents.
 According to the Centers for Disease Control and Prevention (CDC), in 2018, about 285,000 teen drivers were treated in emergency departments after car accidents.

 If your teen was involved in an accident, call the Morris Bart law firm to learn how we can help.
-As a Baton Rouge teen driving accident lawyer, we will defend your right to seek compensation.
+As a Baton Rouge auto accident lawyer, we will defend your right to seek compensation.
 For a free review of your case, contact our team today at (225) 341-5694.

 Rules for Teenage Drivers